IMPACT ADVENTURES

 Build Adaptive Capacity Under Pressure

-Strengthen leadership performance, trust and resilience in volatile environments delivered through managed outdoor challenge and evidence-informed facilitation.
+The Leadership Ascent will strengthen leadership performance, trust and resilience in volatile environments delivered through managed outdoor challenge and evidence-informed facilitation.

 1 Day Activation